 How many classes can I take?

 APSU has no limits on the number of classes you can take – but your high school may set specific requirements.
-Be sure to check with your school counselor office for the guidelines you must follow.
+Be sure to check with your school counselor.

 Can I take classes for more than one semester?

 Yes.
 Once you complete your sophomore year, you can take classes each semester – but you must re-apply each term.
-The high school student authorization form, most current high school transcript and grant/scholarship applications must be resubmitted for each semester that you enroll for dual or joint credit classes.
+Authorization, your most current high school transcript, discount forms and grant/scholarship applications must be resubmitted for each semester that you enroll for dual or joint credit classes.
 You also can take classes offered during the summer sessions.

 Can I take online classes?

-Yes, but online classes should not be your first choice.
+Yes, but online classes might not be your first choice.
 Ask yourself these important questions before you enroll in an online class: